William Denman Croft

 Brigadier-General William Denman Croft, (15 March 1879 – 14 July 1968) was a British Army officer.
 He served as a brigadier general in the British Army in the First World War, and afterwards in India.
-He was one of seven British officers to be awarded the Distinguished Service Order four times in the First World War.
+He was one of seven British officers to be appointed a Companion of the Distinguished Service Order with three bars in the First World War.
 He was Home Guard commander in Cornwall during the Second World War.

 Early life

 Croft was the third son of Conservative MP Sir Herbert George Denman Croft, 9th Baronet and his wife, Georgiana Eliza Lucy Marsh.
 He was educated at Oxford Military College.

 He joined the 4th (Militia) battalion of The King's (Shropshire Light Infantry) as a second lieutenant on 23 February 1898, and was promoted to the rank of lieutenant on 28 June 1899.
 He received a commission in the regular army when he transferred to the Cameronians (Scottish Rifles) as a second lieutenant on 7 March 1900, to replace an officer killed in the Second Boer War.
 After being seconded to the Colonial Office in 1903, he served in Nigeria, where he is reputed to have been wounded by a poisoned arrow in 1907.

 In 1912, Croft married Esmé Sutton, daughter of Sir Arthur Edwin Sutton, 7th Baronet.
 They had at least four children, including two sons who served in India in the Second World War, where one was killed in action.